jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

   'data' : {
     'method': 'backbone',
     'sync_data': { <dictionary of widget state> }
-    'buffer_keys': [ <optional list of state keys corresponding to binary buffers in the message> ] }
+    'buffer_paths': [ <list with paths corresponding to the binary buffers, that should be put in the state dict at the kernel> ]
+  }
 }
 ```